keeema/bobril-samples/tutorial/md/get-started.md

 [Preview example](../examples/timer/dist/index.html)

-## Todo Application
+## Todo Application and Functional Components

 Combination of several `components` with input `data`, `event delegation` and `internal state` allows to create full Todo application.

-Following component displays list of items given from its parent.
+Following `functional components` display list of items given from its parent.
 It uses `key` attribute with unique id of item to assure clear identification of `<li>` bobril node .
 Otherwise it could cause mismatch of internat states.

 <!-- # from-file: ../examples/todo/components/list.tsx -->